brainboxdotcc/DPP/docpages/02_building_a_bot.md

 **Have fun!**

-\page build-a-discord-bot-windows-visual-studio Building a discord bot in Windows
+\page build-a-discord-bot-windows-visual-studio Building a discord bot in Windows using Visual Studio

 To create a basic bot using **Visual Studio 2019** or **Visual Studio 2022**, follow the steps below to create a *working skeleton project you can build upon*.